RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_techmix.md

 # throws expected warning about API change

     The `data` argument of `plot_techmix()` must be prepped already as of r2dii.plot 0.4.0.
-    * From the next release the call to the plot functions will change to: data %>% r2dii.plot::prep_techmix() %>% r2dii.plot::plot_techmix().
+    * From the next release the call to the plot function will change to: data %>% r2dii.plot::prep_techmix() %>% r2dii.plot::plot_techmix().
     * Custom data preparation will also become possible.